Joseph Rosendo

-Joseph Ramon Rosendo (born September 20, 1946, Miami, Florida) is an American travel journalist, broadcaster, television personality and public speaker.
+Joseph Ramon Rosendo (born September 20, 1946) is an American travel journalist, broadcaster, television personality and public speaker.
 Since 2007 he has been the executive producer, host, director and writer of the American Public Television series Joseph Rosendo’s Travelscope which has aired on PBS and Public Television Stations in the United States and Canada with 117 episodes in distribution.
 Season 10 was released in the spring of 2018, and Season 11 followed in August 2019.

 Joseph Rosendo’s Travelscope has won 42 Telly awards, been nominated for 18 National Daytime Emmy Awards and won six, including 2 personal Emmys for Outstanding Directing in a Lifestyle/Culinary/Travel Program category and 2 Emmys for his role as host.

 Career

 Rosendo published his first travel story in the Los Angeles Times in 1980 and since then has been published in national and regional publications.
 In addition, he has authored a selection of books and acted as consultant editor on others including Where To Go When and Where To Go When – The Americas for D.K.
 Eyewitness Travel Guides, a guide to Los Angeles during the 1984 Olympics and a book of short stories entitled, MUSINGS — The Short Happy Pursuit of Pleasure and other Journeys.